 During the inspection, the landlord or property manager will assess the apartment's condition, documenting any damages they find.
 They will also check all appliances to make sure they are in working order, and all fixtures and features are intact.
 The tenant should also be present during the inspection to see any damages or issues and ensure they are on the same page with the landlord about any repairs or undiscovered issues.

 An apartment inspection should happen before a new tenant moves in and after the former tenant moves out.
 Generally, apartment inspections take place within 48 hours before or after a tenant moves out, and before the new tenant moves in.
 This ensures that any issues found can be addressed, and the apartment is in good condition for the new tenant.

 During an apartment inspection, you should expect a thorough assessment of the apartment's condition, both visually and physically.
 You should also expect an opportunity to point out any issues you may have spotted.
 Generally, the inspection should take no more than 30 minutes, but this may vary depending on the apartment's size and condition.

 In summary, an apartment inspection is essential for both the landlord and the tenant.
 It ensures that the apartment is in good condition, and any repairs or damages are addressed before a tenant moves in.
 As a tenant, it is essential to be present during the inspection and document any issues you may have witnessed.
 Overall, understanding what an apartment inspection is, what it entails, when it should happen, and what you should expect will make the apartment renting process smoother and less stressful.
-If you're looking for apartments in Fort Myers, FL, contact Oasis at Heritage today to schedule a personal tour.
+If you're looking for apartments in Wilson, NC, contact Oasis at Heritage today to schedule a personal tour.